MicrosoftDocs/microsoft-style-guide/styleguide/punctuation/quotation-marks.md

 **Examples**
 One type of malware is called a "trojan clicker."
 One type of malware, called a "trojan clicker," uses your PC to "click" online ads.
-What is “gaze awareness”?
+What is "gaze awareness"?
-A reader asks, “How can I get Windows 10?”
+A reader asks, "How can I get Windows 10?"